📚

 The Declaration of Independence, National Archives and Records Administration.

-You can basically think of the Declaration of Independence as the following: America needed a written document to explain to the world why it declared independence and also would help in obtaining foreign help from other countries in the Revolutionary war.
+America needed a written document to explain to the world why it declared independence.
+This written explanation would also help in obtaining foreign help from other countries in the Revolutionary war.

 Browse Study Guides By Unit